ogame-skynet/skynet/README.md

 With `about:debugging` you get to the page for managing the extensions.
 Here you should activate the debugging of add-ons and can load add-ons temporarily.

-###Firefox XPI

-To test with Firefox the following settings are suggested (about:config).

-	xpinstall.signatures.required: false
-	extensions.jid1-j57LkwpAWjGJXw@jetpack.sdk.console.logLevel: info

-After switching to the build/firefox folder, you can use `jpm xpi` to create the Firefox addon.

-The file has a cryptic name.
-Please rename it to match the correct name.

-The checksum of the XPI package can not be used.
-The XPI generated under Windows 10 using JPM 1.0.4 is different to the XPI from Linux Mint 17.3.
-The content of both files is equal.
-**Conclusion**: To check if the provided source fits to the uglified result, compare the contents of the XPI.

-The addon can be tested on page: http://pioneers.en.ogame.gameforge.com/
-Choose universe **Bermuda**
-Username **Skynet**
-Passwort: huxi54-Turta

 ## External Libraries ##

  - [jQuery v3.3.1][jquery]